Will I have to go to court?

 What is the process of a personal-injury claim?

-The Brett McCandlis Brown personal-injury lawyers are responsible for managing your injury claim.
+The Brett McCandlis Brown & Conner personal-injury lawyers are responsible for managing your injury claim.
 Here is an overview of the general injury-claim process:

 We offer a no-cost, no-obligation consultation where we will learn about your injury or accident, learn about your medical treatment, property damage, and other losses you have suffered.
 We will talk with you about liability, and which party may be at fault for your injuries.